JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 </p>
 <p>
 Steps:

-- Launch the Windows Server virtual machine dc-1.
+- Launch the Windows Server virtual machine **dc-1**.
 - Sign into the server using administrative credentials.
 - Wait for the desktop environment to finish loading.
-- Open Server Manager.
+- Open **Server Manager**.
 - Review the dashboard to confirm the server is available for configuration.
 - Prepare to begin installing the Active Directory Domain Services role.

 Explanation:
-This step shows the starting point of the server configuration process.
+This shows the starting point of the server configuration process.
 Server Manager is the primary tool used to install roles and features on Windows Server, including Active Directory Domain Services.

 <h2>Select Active Directory Domain Services</h2>